The U.S. economy is close to “as good as it gets”, although it’s not quite there yet. You can see this through our Long Term Risk Model.

-NFIB’s Small Business Optimism Index just surged to its highest level ever.
+NFIB’s Small Business Optimism continues to hover near its highest level ever.

 Here’s what happens next to the S&P 500 when NFIB Small Business Optimism exceeds 107 (i.e. right now).

 As you can see, there are 3 groups of data: